Dogs are Unavoidable but You Can Coexist Peacefully!

 7. What should I do if I encounter a stray dog?

 Avoid direct eye contact, back away slowly, and assess the dog’s behaviour before deciding on your next steps.
 Most stray dogs want to just get away and they are scared of humans.
+Some might approach if they are desperate for food but if they see you are not interested and are not giving food, they usually just go away on their own without interacting with you.

 Call Us: 0800 970 4417